 Who have better imagination?
 Young people or old people?

 That’s a tough question really.
-I tend to have no strong feelings one way or the other.
+I have no strong feelings one way or the other.
 On the one hand, young people tend to be more adventurous and free-spirited.
-Generally speaking, they are less restrained by rules or stressed by day-to-day worries, so they might have greater opportunities to exercise their imagination power.
+Generally speaking, they are less restrained by rules or stressed over day-to-day worries, so they might have greater opportunities to exercise their imagination power.
 Old people, on the other hand, could be more experienced and knowledgeable.
 Instead of letting their mind wander aimlessly, they can control the flow of their thoughts and make their visualisations more productive and relevant to specific purposes.

 Do you think imagination is important?